gbesnard/stm32f1-bootloader/README.md

 ```

 ## COM (with board)
-Use cutecom (easier to set up than with tty)
+Use cutecom (easier to set up than with a tty)
 ```
 Baud rate       115200
 Word length     8